Service terms for pilotage

 Any disputes arising from the provision of the pilotage service as specified in these service terms and conditions shall be settled by the District Court of Helsinki.

-Ice class regulations ensure the safety and fluency of winter traffic
+Ice class regulations ensure the safety and fluency of winter navigation

-The characteristics of ships, such as loads on structures and machinery in ice conditions, and the ability of ships to carry ice, are important for the safety of winter navigation.
-The ice class regulations issued by Finnish Transport and Communications Agency aim to ensure that ships engaged in trade in the Northern Baltic Sea have sufficient capability in ice to maintain safe and efficient navigation year around to Finnish ports.
+The characteristics of ships, such as loads on structures and machinery in ice conditions, and the ability of ships to navigate in ice, are important for the safety of winter navigation.
+The ice class regulations issued by the Finnish Transport and Communications Agency aim to ensure that vessels in the Baltic Sea have sufficient capability to navigate in ice to maintain safe and efficient navigation year around to Finnish ports.

 Pilotage during the validity of the assistance restrictions

-Pursuant to Section 11 of the Pilotage Act, pilots have the right to refuse from pilotage or to suspend pilotage if he/she considers that the commencement or continuation of the voyage endangers the safety of the piloted ship, its occupants, other waterborne traffic or the environment.
-The pilot may, on the basis of the above-mentioned grounds, refuse to pilot the vessel, if the vessel does not have an ice classification in accordance with the assistance restrictions or does not fulfill them on the basis of, for example, its draught, or does not have an exemption granted by the Finnish Transport Infrastructure Agency.
+According to section 23 of the Pilotage Act, pilots must refuse to pilot a ship or abort pilotage if they consider that starting or continuing the voyage endangers the safety of the piloted ship, the person on board, other vessel traffic or the environment.
+The pilot may, on the basis of the above-mentioned grounds, refuse to pilot the vessel in winter conditions if the vessel does not have an ice classification in accordance with the assistance restrictions or does not fulfil them on the basis of, for example, its draught, or does not have an exemption granted by the Finnish Transport Infrastructure Agency.

-In order to receive pilotage services, a vessel that is not eligible for icebreaking assistance must present a plan for safe passage through the ice to the pilotage company Finnpilot.
-This plan shall include a plan for the safe movement of the ship through the ice-covered area, taking into account the prevailing ice situation, the characteristics of the tug used for the assistance and its allowed operational area.
-When evaluating the plan, Finnpilot requires that the ship’s equipment necessary for the steering and energy production are fully operational when the pilotage starts, and that the hull, engine power, equipment and manning of the ship are such that safety is not jeopardized.
-Based on all of the above, Finnpilot evaluates the proposed plan and decides whether pilotage can be commenced in accordance with the Pilotage Act.
+In order to receive pilotage services, a vessel that is not eligible for icebreaking assistance must present Finnpilot with a plan that will ensure the safe movement of the ship through ice.
+This plan shall include a plan for the safe movement of the ship through an (assistance-restricted IC) area, taking into account the prevailing ice situation, the characteristics of the tugboat to be used for assistance and possible restrictions on the traffic area.
+When assessing the plan, Finnpilot requires that the equipment necessary for the steering and energy production of the ship are fully operational when the pilotage starts, and that the hull, engine power, equipment and manning of the ship are such that safety is not jeopardised in the prevailing ice conditions.
+Based on all of the above, Finnpilot will evaluate the proposed plan and decide whether pilotage can be carried out in accordance with the Pilotage Act.

 Embarkation and disembarkation of pilots